The Rocking Carol: History

 The carol was first published in an anthology in 1920 in Czechoslovakia, where it was described as a traditional Czech carol.
 It was loosely translated into English by Percy Dearmer, as part of his effort of resurrecting hymns that had fallen into disuse and introducing European hymns into the Church of England.
 The carol is sung in the form of a lullaby to Jesus while rocking the manger as if it were a more modern cradle, as noted by the repetitive chorus of "We will rock you".
 It was first published in The Oxford Book of Carols, which Dearmer had edited alongside Martin Shaw and Ralph Vaughan Williams, in 1928.

 After initial publication, the carol gradually decreased in popularity until the 1960s when the English actress Julie Andrews performed a commercially released version of it.
-Following this, it was published in Carols for Choirs by David Willcocks and John Rutter.
+Following this, it was published in Carols for Choirs by Reginald Jacques and David Willcocks.

 Description

-"The Rocking Carol" consists of two verses with eight lines each.
+"The Rocking Carol" consists of two verses of eight lines each.
 It is performed with a 10.7.8.8.7.7 metre.
 The hymn continues to be published within Church of England and Anglican hymnals.
-The hymn has been described as the quintessential lullaby carol compared with similar wording lullaby Christmas carols of "Silent Night" and "Away in a Manger" as hymnologists opine that the lyrics and melody both strongly suggest the rocking of a cradle.
+The hymn has been described as the quintessential lullaby carol and compared with similarly worded Christmas carols, "Silent Night" and "Away in a Manger"; hymnologists opine that the lyrics and melody both strongly suggest the rocking of a cradle.

-Lyrics

-In Czech, the lyrics commence: "Hajej, nynej, Ježíšku, půjčíme ti kožíšku.
-Budeme tě kolébati, abys moh' libě pospati.
-Hajej, nynej, miláčku, Mariánský synáčku."

-Little Jesus, sweetly sleep, do not stir;